Filming Protocols of the International Seabed Authority

 • Members of the media must take responsibility for ensuring that their conduct and that of their camera, sound persons and any ancillary staff complies with this protocol.

-• The conduct of all persons who seek to undertake filming or photography in ISA locations must not undermine the proceedings of the session and meetings.
+• The conduct of all persons who seek to undertake filming or photography in locations must not undermine the proceedings of the session and meetings.

 Security and safety